7. Database access

 ...

-' constructor 2
+' builder 2

 Public Sub New(ByVal DSNimpots As String, ByVal Timpots As String, ByVal colLimites As String, ByVal colCoeffR As String, ByVal colCoeffN As String)

-' may throw an exception
+' can throw an exception

 Dim impotsConn As OdbcConnection = Nothing ' the connection